Caring for Animals

 - Keepers need a variety of enrichment ideas to care for lions

-Back at school, students will work in teams of up to six people and choose one of the big enrichment challenges to focus on.
-The Teaching Guide will help you teach using an engineering framework called Design Thinking.
-Design Thinking helps teams quickly translate their ideas into prototypes and bring their ideas to life.
+Back at school, students will work in teams of up to six people and choose one of the challenges to focus on.
+The Teaching Guide will help you use an engineering framework called Design Thinking, which helps teams quickly translate their ideas into prototypes.

-- Apply their STEM skills and understanding through Project Based Learning
+- Express their ideas through Project Based Learning

 You don’t need a STEM lab or special materials to teach this fun and innovative challenge.
 Some teachers use this program to teach a whole-term unit while others use it as a special 2-3 week program.
 The choice is yours!

-After completing their prototypes, students can also enter the STEM Design challenge competition.
+After completing their prototypes, students can also enter the Term 1-2 STEM Design Challenge competition.
 Entries close on Friday 19 June 2020.
-Learn more about prizes, assessment criteria and how to submit entries

 |Welcome and introduction to your day (9.40am - 10am)||15 minutes|